oac-tree/oac-tree/doc/introduction.rst

   - Failure: The node finished with failure status.

-Structure of Oac-Tree procedures
+Structure of oac-tree procedures
 ====================================

-Oac-Tree procedures encapsulate all the instruction trees that the oac-tree can execute.
+oac-tree procedures encapsulate all the instruction trees that the oac-tree can execute.
 They rely on simple and self-contained blocks of logic that define the execution flow.
 The oac-tree framework requires procedures to be defined in a XML format.
 The XML structure of the procedure depends on the behaviour complexity and on the type of instructions being used.

 The main sections of a procedure, their multiplicity, description and attributes, can be seen below.